Zuldwyn00/WebDL-PDF-NotebookLM-Project/README.md

 ## Contributing

-Contributions are not needed, thank you!
+This is a private project and is not accepting contributions at this time.

 ## License

-[Add your license information here]
+[License information pending]

-## Author
+## Contact

-Zuldwyn00 <zuldwyn@gmail.com>
+Author: Zuldwyn00
+Email: zuldwyn@gmail.com

 ## Version

-Current version: 2.0
+Version: 2.1.0
-Last updated: 2025-05-23
+Last updated: 2025-05-30